We Are ... The WCHA

-For the second-straight season, WCHA fans can watch more than 180 of the league's games live on FloHockey.tv, the league's streaming partner.
+For the third-straight season, WCHA fans can watch more than 180 of the league's games live on FloHockey.tv, the league's streaming partner.

 FloHockey will once again stream every WCHA league contest, along with each team's non-conference home contests and the WCHA postseason tournament.